etcdv3/etcd-client/README.md

 - `tls`: Enables the `rustls`-based TLS connection.
 Not enabled by default.
 - `tls-roots`: Adds system trust roots to `rustls`-based TLS connection using the `rustls-native-certs` crate.
 Not enabled by default.
 - `pub-response-field`: Exposes structs used to create regular `etcd-client` responses including internal protobuf representations.
 Useful for mocking.
 Not enabled by default.
+- `tls-openssl`: Enables the `openssl`-based TLS connections.
+This would make your binary dynamically link to `libssl`.
+- `tls-openssl-vendored`: Like `tls-openssl`, however compile openssl from source code and statically link to it.

 ## Test